justinwoo/my-blog-posts/archive/2018/2018-04-02-handling-js-unions-with-row-types.md

     <<< readInt
 ```

-Then some tests cases that follow what we expect.
+Then some test cases that follow what we expect.
 First, with `fromMember` type checking as expected:

 ```hs
     T.test "fromMember" do